jht1493/ICM-2020-Code/weeks/03_interaction.md

 #### •> 3. connect the variable to the checkbox

-At `setup` time use `createCheckbox` to create the checkBox, give it a label, give it an initial value, and code to run to update the variable.
+At `setup` time use `createCheckbox` to create the checkBox, give it a label, give it an initial value, and give it code to run to update the variable.

 ```
   // createCheckbox([label], [value])